-The central third of the Gas Works site is designated as a Listed place, as a consequence of its archaeological interest: this area is important because of the proximity of Le Dolmen du Pre des Lumieres, a megalith cist or burial chamber and associated megalithic avenue which is located beneath the road at the north/west side edge of the site.
+3.14 The central third of the Gas Works site is designated as a Listed place, as a consequence of its archaeological interest: this area is important because of the proximity of Le Dolmen du Pre des Lumieres, a megalith cist or burial chamber and associated megalithic avenue which is located beneath the road at the north/west side edge of the site.

-The cist and avenue were excavated in 1952 and while the cist was left in situ, the avenue was removed to a local museum.
+3.15 The cist and avenue were excavated in 1952 and while the cist was left in situ, the avenue was removed to a local museum.
 Both structures are considered to be prehistoric monuments of outstanding importance to the archaeological heritage of Jersey.

-The western part of the site lies remains archaeologically sensitive and is defined as an Area of Archaeological Priority (AAP).
-The extent of archaeological interest is shown in appendix 3.
+3.16 The western part of the site lies remains archaeologically sensitive and is defined as an Area of Archaeological Priority (AAP).
+The extent of archaeological interest is shown in appendix 2.

-Policy HE5 of the Island Plan provides the policy regime for the preservation of archaeological resources, where the presumption is in favour of the preservation of assets in situ, and for appropriate evaluation to determine their treatment, as part of any development proposal.
+3.17 Policy HE5 of the Island Plan provides the policy regime for the preservation of archaeological resources, where the presumption is in favour of the preservation of assets in situ, and for appropriate evaluation to determine their treatment, as part of any development proposal.
+Subject to approval, any remains may be displayed on site with suitable interpretation boards for interest and education.
+However, only when archaeology is found and professionally assessed can a strategy for its recording and / or display be considered.